Fast construction of irreducible polynomials over finite fields

 \section{Introduction}

-This article deals with the following problem: given a prime $p$, a power $q=p^w$ of $p$, a finite field $\bK$ with $q$ elements, and a positive integer $d$, find a degree $d$ irreducible polynomial in $\bK[x]$.
-We assume that the finite field $\bK$ is given as a quotient $(\ZZ/p\ZZ)[z]/h(z)$ where $h(z)$ is a degree $w$ unitary irreducible polynomial in $(\ZZ/p\ZZ)[z]$.
+This article deals with the following problem: given a prime integer $p$, a power $q=p^w$ of $p$, a finite field $\bK$ with $q$ elements, and a positive integer $d$, find a degree $d$ irreducible polynomial in $\bK[x]$.
+We assume that the finite field $\bK$ is given as a quotient $(\ZZ/p\ZZ)[z]/(m(z))$ where $m(z)$ is a degree $w$ monic irreducible polynomial in $(\ZZ/p\ZZ)[z]$.
 We assume furthermore that polynomials are given in a dense representation.
 The complexity of algorithms will be evaluated in terms of the number of necessary elementary operations.
-Additions, subtractions and comparisons in $\bK$ require $O(\log q)$ elementary operations.
-Multiplication and division require $(\log q)\times (\log\log q)^{1+o(1)}$ elementary operations\footnote{In this paper, an $o(1)$ arising in the exponent of a quantity $x$ stands for a function of $x$ alone, tending to $0$ when $x$ tends to infinity.}.
+Additions, subtractions and comparisons in $\bK$ require a constant times $\log q$ elementary operations.
+Multiplication and division require $(\log q)\times (\log\log q)^{1+\varepsilon(q)}$ elementary operations.
+Note that in this paper, the notation $\varepsilon(x)$ stands for a real positive function of the parameter $x$ alone, belonging to the class $o(1)$.

 It has been proven by Adleman and Lenstra~\cite{AL} that under the generalized Riemann hypothesis there exists an algorithm that constructs a degree $d$ irreducible polynomial over $\bK$ in {\it deterministic} polynomial time in $d$ and $\log q$.
 There is no known unconditional proof of this result.
 The main algorithms in this paper are \textit{Las Vegas probabilistic}.
 The behavior of a Las Vegas algorithm depends on the input of course, but also on the result of some random choices.
 One has to flip coins.
 A Las Vegas algorithm either stops with the correct result or informs that it failed.
 The running time of the algorithm is bounded from above in terms of the size of the input only (this upper bound should not depend on the random choices).
 For {\it each} input, one asks that the probability that the algorithm succeeds is $\geqslant 1/2$.
 See Papadimitriou's book~\cite{papadimitriou} for a formal definition of the main complexity classes.